ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/configureRsyslog.md

 				500 http://ports.ubuntu.com/ubuntu-ports jammy/main s390x Packages
 		```

-## Create CA for your rsyslog service
+## Create a Certification Authority (CA) for your rsyslog service

 ### Background Information

 The TLS authentication for communication with the rysyslog service requires an X509 certificate and private key.
 An X509 certificate contains a public key that goes with the private key.
+An X509 certificate also contains metadata including the identification of the holder of the certificate, the purposes the certificate is intended for, and more.
 Think of a public key as a yummy cake baked with yellow dough, it's moist and tastes pretty good- but the X509 certificate wrapped around it is like the chocolate icing and the rainbow sprinkles- it's delicious!
 (Break time!!)
 If you haven't given up on the analogy, think of the private key as the secret recipe to bake the cake that nobody but you knows about.
+For a slightly more technical (but still just scratching the surface), but perhaps not as tasty, description of public key cryptography check out this [description from one of our earlier labs](https://ibm-wsc.github.io/hyper-protect-virtual-servers-workshop/grep11-lab/lab-exercise3/#public-key-cryptography-in-simple-terms){target="_blank" rel="noopener"}.

 An X509 certificate needs to be created and signed by a certification authority (CA).

 !!!
 Info "The authority prefers certification"

-    Did you know that 99.999% of people call a CA a "certificate authority" but that the Internet Request for Comment (RFC) that defines the X509 standard uses the term ["_certification_ authority"](https://www.rfc-editor.org/rfc/rfc5280#section-3){target="_blank" rel="noopener"}?
+    Most people call a CA a "certificate authority" but actually the Internet Request for Comment (RFC) that defines the X509 standard uses the term ["_certification_ authority"](https://www.rfc-editor.org/rfc/rfc5280#section-3){target="_blank" rel="noopener"}.
+Imagine that! :smile:

 For the lab you will create your own CA- what is often called a "self-signed" CA. A utility called `openssl` can be used to do this.
 A CA signs certificates that it creates.
 In order to digitally sign something, you use a private key.
 In simple terms, a publicly known algorithm- which can be poked at and prodded at by researchers and academics in an effort to prove its security or to hopefully win a large bounty by proving its insecurity- is run against a private key that nobody else knows, and produces a unique output, or signature.
 This signature can be verified algorithmically by anybody who holds the private key's corresponding public key.

 ???- Question "Who holds the public key?"

 	That's right, the public :astonished:!
+It is safe to share your public key with others- it is your private key that you must protect from loss, theft or exposure.

-So if you receive a piece of digital information and a public key, you can prove that whoever signed this had to have held the private key in order to create the signature.
+If you receive a piece of digital information that is signed, and the public key that corresponds to the private key used to create the signature, you can prove that whoever signed this had to have held the private key in order to create the signature.
 Okay, cool.
 But what if a malicious actor had the private key and gave you the public key?
 Would you feel so great knowing you verified the signer if they were malicious?
 No!
 That is where a CA comes in.
 The idea is that the following process occurs:

 1. An individual or organization submits a request for a certificate (CSR) with their public key
-2. CA takes the effort to verify that the owner of the public key is a good actor and is who they say they are and that they can be trusted
+2. The CA takes the effort to verify that the owner of the public key is a good actor and is who they say they are and can be trusted
-3. CA creates the certificate that holds the public key (essentially stating "I am a CA and you can trust me and the holder of this certificate that I just signed is a good person and they are who they say they are, so you can trust this certificate and anything it signs")
+3. The CA creates the certificate that holds the public key, essentially stating "I am a CA and you can trust me and the holder of this certificate that I just signed is a good person and they are who they say they are, so you can trust this certificate and anything it signs".

 ???
 Question "How is that working out for us?"

-	See [software supply chain attacks](https://www.google.com/search?q=software+supply+chain+attacks){target="_blank" rel="noopener"}.
+	The X509 Certification Authority protocol is outstanding in theory.
+In practice its vulnerability lies in the need for the holders of private keys to protect them with diligence.
+Losing your private key is akin to losing your wallet or your house key or your drivers license or ... you get the picture.
+Attacks such as [software supply chain attacks](https://www.google.com/search?q=software+supply+chain+attacks){target="_blank" rel="noopener"} are often accomplished by malicious actors who have stolen others' private keys.
+This is why initiatives like Confidential Computing and technologies like Hardware Security Modules are important.

-But this is a lab and you're going to create your own CA.  Hopefully, you trust yourself :fingers_crossed: enough to feel comfortable with this...
+In real world practice, for external, customer-facing applications an enterprise will ask a well-known and trusted third-party CA to issue its certificates.
+In many cases an enterprise may run its own internal CA for certificates for internal applications.
+In this lab you're going to create your own CAs.
+Hopefully, you trust yourself :fingers_crossed: enough to feel comfortable with this...

 ### Hands on keyboard time